cemsertkaya/NerdeYesem/README.md

 5-)Implement these restaurants to table view DONE 6-)Implementing firebase DONE
-7-)Implementing user login and signup DONE 8-)Implementing most prefered restaurants to firebase 9-)Taking photo and upload it to cloud
+7-)Implementing user login and signup DONE 8-)Implementing most prefered restaurants to firebase DONE 9-)Taking photo and upload it to cloud DONE 10-)Fıngerprint Details DONE
-10-)Fıngerprint Details